mskcc/tempo/docs/running-the-pipeline.md

 * `-publishAll` is a boolean, resulting in retention of intermediate output files ((default: `true`).
 * `--splitLanes` indicates that the provided FASTQ files will be scanned for all unique sequencing lanes and demultiplexed accordingly.
 This is recommended for some steps of the alignment pipeline.
 See more under [The Mapping File](running-the-pipeline.md#input-files) (default: `true`).
 * `-with-timeline` and `-with-report` are enabled by default and results in the generation of a timeline and resource usage report for the pipeline run.
 These are boolean but can also be fed output names for the respective file.
-* `--conpair_all` runs the Conpair sample concordance assessment for all combinations of tumor and normal samples in the run (default: `false`).
+* `--conpairAll` runs the Conpair sample concordance assessment for all combinations of tumor and normal samples in the run (default: `false`).

 Using test inputs provided in the GitHub repository, here is a concrete example: